Ahmed Mahloof

+Ahmed Mahloof (އަހުމަދު މަހުލޫފު; born 26 March 1980) is a Maldivian politician, diplomat, and former footballer who is currently serving as the Ambassador of the Maldives to Japan since 2026.
+He previously served as the Minister of Youth, Sports, and Community Empowerment from 2018 to 2023.
+Before that, he served as a Member of the People's Majlis for the South Galolhu constituency from 2014 until his resignation in 2018 to become the Youth Minister.

+Mahloof is a former footballer who served as the manager of the Maldives national football team.

 Football career

 Mahloof's boyhood passion was football.
 His skills were noticed early, and he went on to represent the country at the under-16, under-19 and under-23 age groups.
 He also played in the country's premier division for two of the strongest clubs, Club Valencia and New Radiant Sports Club.

 His aspiration to build a career in sports ended prematurely with a career-ending injury in his youthful prime.

 After football

 After recovering from the injury, Mahloof worked as the sports supervisor of a local primary school, Iskandhar School.
-In the year 2000, he joined the government as an assistant programme officer of the Ministry of Youth and Sports.
+In 2000, he joined the government as an assistant programme officer of the Ministry of Youth and Sports.
 He served in various capacities at the ministry until his resignation in 2008.
 When he left government service, he was serving as assistant director.

-He also served as the sports supervisor at Madrasathul Ahmadhiyya, another major primary school in the capital and as assistant director at the Maldives Post Limited.
+He also served as the sports supervisor at Madrasathul Ahmadhiyya, another major primary school in Malé and as assistant director at the Maldives Post Limited.